RobotecAI/rai/README.md

 ## 2. O3DE Rosbot XL Demo

-This demo provides a practical way to interact with and control a virtual Rosbot XL within a simulated environment.
+This demo provides a practical way to interact with and control a virtual Husarion ROSbot XL within a simulated environment.
 Using natural language commands, you can assign tasks to the robot, allowing it to perform a variety of actions.

 Given that this is a beta release, consider this demo as an opportunity to explore the framework's capabilities and provide feedback.
 Try different commands, see how the robot responds, and use this experience to understand the potential and limitations of the system.

-For running information see: [husarion-demo](./docs/demos.md)
+For running information see: [husarion-rosbot-xl-demo](./docs/demos.md)

 # Planned demos